Orca 3" Full Range

-Orca special driver option is a limited edition series of cabinets distinguishable via the copper color driver frame.
-The “special” cabinet option is unique in size for the special driver.
-The Orca special is the most efficient 3” full range Blumenstein speaker to date!
+Orca special driver option is a limited edition series of drivers and cabinets distinguishable via the copper color driver frame.
+The Orca special is (by a tiny margin), the most efficient 3” full range Blumenstein speaker to date!
 Especially good in the extreme near-field and paired with SET amplification.
 Get 'em while they last!

 But! "normal" Orcas (black frame driver) have simultaneously gotten more amazing than ever with the new front port design, faceted Douglas fir internal bracing, and specialized damping materials developed for them over the years and thousands of pairs of Orcas made.